maxim2266/pump/README.md

   - Pipeline stage `Stage[T,U]`: a function that invokes input generator `Gen[T]`, does whatever processing it is programmed to do, and feeds the supplied callback with data items of type `U`.

-The package also provides a basic set of functions for composing pipeline stages and binding stages to generators, as well as support for pipelining and parallel execution.
+The package also provides a basic set of functions for composing pipeline stages, as well as support for pipelining and parallel execution.

 For API details see [documentation](https://godoc.org/github.com/maxim2266/pump).